-- W.1.1 The Engineering Orientation Program shall have the following purposes: - a.
-To acquaint the new first year students (who for the purposes of abbreviation may be referred to as frosh) with the Kingston and Queen's communities, and with the Faculty of Engineering and Applied Science in particular. - b.
-To develop friendships and a common sense of purpose and identity among the first year students. - c.
-To foster in the minds of the first year students a sense of their responsibilities within both the Queen's community and the wider Kingston community, and - d.
-To provide entertainment and enjoyable social events for the first year students during their first week at Queen's.
+- a.
+The Engineering Orientation Program shall have the following purposes: - b.
+To acquaint the new first year students (who for the purposes of abbreviation may be referred to as frosh) with the Kingston and Queen's communities, and with the Faculty of Engineering and Applied Science in particular. - c.
+To develop friendships and a common sense of purpose and identity among the first-year students. - d.
+To foster in the minds of the first-year students a sense of their responsibilities within both the Queen's community and the wider Kingston community, and - e.
+To provide entertainment and enjoyable social events for the first-year students during their first week at Queen's.